Childs bedroom with the bed empty and disheveled

 What are the symptoms of narcolepsy in children?

 Parents may first notice that their child suddenly needs more sleep than is appropriate for that child's age.
 The child may seem to regress and need afternoon naps once more.
-Or they may have irresistible sleep attacks at times of inactivity.4
+Or they may have irresistible sleep attacks during times of inactivity.4

 When a child with narcolepsy is sleepy, they may show signs of:1,4,5